elestio-examples/elestio-terraform-scratch/README.md

 # Elestio Terraform From-Scratch Example

-Rename `secret.tfvars.example` to `secret.tfvars` and fill the values with yours.
+Rename `secrets.tfvars.example` to `secrets.tfvars` and fill the values with yours.

 #### Apply the Terraform configuration